 Adventure and Sports

-Kayaking, stand-up paddleboarding and cycling are just a few of the many fun adventures in Dubbo and the Great Western Plains, a wonderful family holiday destination in NSW.
-You’ll find plenty of outdoor activities, including mountain bike trails in beautiful nature reserves and national parks.
+You’ll find plenty of outdoor activities in Dubbo and the Great Western Plains, a wonderful family holiday destination in NSW.
+Kayaking, stand-up paddleboarding and cycling are just a few of the many fun adventures, as well as mountain bike trails in beautiful nature reserves and national parks.

-The majestic Macquarie River meanders through Dubbo, home to the acclaimed Taronga Western Plains Zoo.
+The majestic Macquarie River meanders through Dubbo.
 Walking and cycling tracks are on both sides of the tranquil river, and there are pretty riverside parklands with picnic tables, free barbecues, kids’ playgrounds and other amenities.